kayaoglutuncay/max78000/src/adc-and-comparators.md

 </table>

 ## Architecture
 The ADC is a first-order sigma-delta converter with 10-bit output.
 The ADC operates at a maximum frequency of 8MHz with a fixed-sample rate as shown in [Equation 11-1](#equation11-1-adc-10-bit-word-sample-rate).
-Details of selecting the ADC clock frequency, fadcclk, are covered in the Clock Configuration section.
+Details of selecting the ADC clock frequency, ${f_{\text{adcclk}}}$, are covered in the [Clock Configuration](#clock-configuration) section.

 *Equation 11-1: ADC 10-bit Word Sample Rate*
 <a name="equation11-1-adc-10-bit-word-sample-rate"></a>